-The stations are using groups of 4 ABB robots.
-The problem was that the plates are not stopped precisely in the same position each time when the robots must take them to be polished.
-Due to this problem a percentage of plates are polished incorrectly resulting in damaging the plate edges.
+The stations use groups of 4 ABB robots.
+The problem is that the plates are not stopped precisely in the same position each time the robots take them to be polished.
+Due to this problem a percentage of plates are polished incorrectly which results in damage of the plate edges.
+In these conditions a solution based on artificial vision has been considered (see Figure 1).

-In these conditions a solution based on artificial vision has been considered (see Fig. 1).
-Each station must have a vision system which has the role to locate with precision the plate and send the coordinates to the robots.
-The task is more difficult than implementing the robot-vision (RV) solution from the start because, now the production must be interrupted, and this time must be as short as it can be.
+Each station must have a vision system which locates the plate with precision and sends the coordinates to the robots.
+The task is more difficult than implementing the robot-vision (RV) solution from the start because now production is interrupted, and this time must be as short as possible.

-Fig. 1.
+Figure 1.
 Vision integration in the robotized production line

-Also the vision task is very difficult due to the environment conditions; first the inspected object has a shape which cannot be viewed entirely due to the fact that the shape is based on the interior shadows of small canals included in the plate, also the environment is heavy loaded with dust which comes from the plate polishing operations.
+Furthermore, the vision task is very difficult due to environmental conditions; firstly the inspected object has a shape which, due to the fact that it is based on interior shadows of small canals included in the plate, cannot be viewed entirely, secondly the environment is heavy loaded with dust which comes from the plate polishing operations.

-2. The Vision System
+2 The Vision System

-For the vision solution, few systems have been considered, in the end the chosen system was AdeptSight from multiple reasons:
+For the vision solution, few systems have been considered, and finally AdeptSight was chosen for multiple reasons:

-- The vision system have high performances in object localisation: 1/40 of a pixel in position, and 0.01 degree in rotation - The system has the possibility to train and edit object models based on non connected contours - The programming interface is based on visual tools (visual programming) for rapid development, and has also the possibility to be integrated with high level programming languages (C#) for complex applications. - The system can be easily integrated with any robotic system (see Fig. 2).
+- The vision system have high performance in object localisation: 1/40 of a pixel in position, and 0.01 degree in rotation - The system has the possibility to train and edit object models based on non connected contours - The programming interface is based on visual tools (visual programming) for rapid development, and also has the possibility to be integrated with high level programming languages (C#) for complex applications.